RayKitajima/SwiftApiAdapter/README.md

 - **Extra Data Management**: Store additional necessary information about the API using the `extraData` field.
 - **Web Page Content Loading**: Load and process web page content using the same interface as for API content.

+### Important Note About `GET` Requests

+In compliance with standard HTTP usage, **SwiftApiAdapter does not attach any request body if the HTTP method is `GET`**.
+If your configuration specifies `GET` along with a non-empty body, the body will be ignored.
+If you need to send a payload, please switch to a method like `POST` or `PUT`.

 ## Installation

 ### Swift Package Manager